Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Canazei – The place to be for adventure lovers

-• Best places to stay in the Dolomites for Adventure Lovers, Winter Sports Enthusiasts, Summer Hikers
+• Best place for Adventure Lovers, Winter Sports Enthusiasts, Summer Hikers

 • Summer destination: 4